Van Emde Boas tree: Delete

 Again, the efficiency of this procedure hinges on the fact that deleting from a vEB tree that contains only one element takes only constant time.
 In particular, the second Delete call only executes if x was the only element in T.children[i] prior to the deletion.

-Discussion
+In practice

 The assumption that log m is an integer is unnecessary.
 The operations $x\sqrt{M}$ and $x\bmod\sqrt{M}$ can be replaced by taking only higher-order ⌈m/2⌉ and the lower-order ⌊m/2⌋ bits of x, respectively.
 On any existing machine, this is more efficient than division or remainder computations.

 In practical implementations, especially on machines with shift-by-k and find first zero instructions, performance can further be improved by switching to a bit array once m equal to the word size (or a small multiple thereof) is reached.
 Since all operations on a single word are constant time, this does not affect the asymptotic performance, but it does avoid the majority of the pointer storage and several pointer dereferences, achieving a significant practical savings in time and space with this trick.